ArturDorfman/interview-prepper/content/guide/interview-questions.md

 #### What is refactoring and how do you do it?
 Refactoring is the process of restructuring existing code base without changing its external behavior.
 The main purpose of refactoring is to improve the code's readability, maintainability, and overall design without altering its functionality.

-Here are some common techniques and best practices for refactoring:
+Here are some common techniques and best practices for refactoring
-1. Analyze the codebase to identify areas that could be improved in terms of readability, maintainability, or performance.
+* Analyze the codebase to identify areas that could be improved in terms of readability, maintainability, or performance.

-2. Ensure that the existing code has a comprehensive suite of tests.
+* Ensure that the existing code has a comprehensive suite of tests.
 This helps ensure that your changes do not introduce new bugs.

-3. Each step should be focused on a specific improvement and should not change the external behavior of the code.
+* Each step should be focused on a specific improvement and should not change the external behavior of the code.

-4. Use of Git to track changes.
+* Use of Git to track changes.
 This allows you to revert to a previous state if something goes wrong.

-5. Use established design patterns to improve the overall structure of your code.
+* Use established design patterns to improve the overall structure of your code.

-6. Understand the existing code thoroughly before making changes.
+* Understand the existing code thoroughly before making changes.
 Refactoring should be done with confidence, backed by a good understanding of the codebase.

-7. Ensure that your code works and you don't produce new issues.
+* Ensure that your code works and you don't produce new issues.
 Then update or add tests.

-8. Update Documentation
+* Update Documentation

 ---

 ### Senior
 #### What are the necessary knowledge and skills a Senior Developer needs to have?
 A Senior Frontend Developer is expected to have a combination of technical expertise, soft skills, and a deep understanding of web development.

 #### What should be the work and communication in the development team?
 Effective work and communication are crucial in a development team to ensure the success of a project.